bennettpeter/leanfront-mobile/README.md

 ![](ScreenShots/Main_horz.png)

 - The main screen shows a scrolling list for the selected recording group or All.
 One icon is shown per series.
-- Select a group name or All from the menu obtained by tapping the &#8942; icon at the top right hand of the screen to see the [Series Screen](#series-screen).
+- Select a group name or All from the menu obtained by tapping the three dots **&#8942;** icon at the top right hand of the screen to see the [Series Screen](#series-screen).

 <details><summary>More details</summary>

-- The LiveTV group shows recordings already made from Live TV.
-This app does not support watching Live TV.
+- The Live TV group shows recordings already made or busy recording from Live TV.
+You can watch them but you cannot initiate Live TV from the app.
 - If you have Videos in the Video storage group on the MythTV backend, select "Videos" from the menu of recording groups to see the [Videos Screen](#videos-screen)
 - At the bottom you can select the Settings page or the Upcoming page.
 - In landscape mode, tap the menu icon at top left to get to the Settings or Upcoming page.